OC Transpo: Issues

 Ottawa's articulated buses are rear wheel drive, meaning the back portion of the bus "pushes" the rest of the bus forward.
 This in contrast to articulated buses where the middle axle is power, which "pull" the bendy section along.

 Pusher style articulated buses have the ability to kink themselves when there is poor traction, and this can be seen in Ottawa in the winter, where a large part of the articulated fleet traps themselves on the road, unable to move.
 In 2022, OC Transpo began a pilot project where it would pre-emptively pull articulated buses out of service, if 30 cm of snow or another severe weather event was predicted.

 Line 1's Citadis Spirit trains, custom built by the French rolling stock manufacturer Alstom, have been riddled with issues, and have garnered a bad reputation by both media and the public.
-In the first two years of service, they suffered repeated faults, including, among other things, derailments, computer failures, and cracked wheels.
+In the first two years of service, they suffered repeated faults, including, derailments, computer failures, and cracked wheels, among other things.

 The Ottawa Light Rail Transit Public Inquiry report found that there were several causes for the vehicles' poor reliability.
 The vehicles push what an LRT can do, and are treated more like heavy rail subway vehicles on line 1, rather than like the light rail vehicles they are in reality.
 In addition to this, the OC Transpo workforce was inexperienced operating the vehicles, and the construction and testing of line 1, as well as the trains that run on it, was heavily rushed.
 This, together with human error, and an unrealistically low budget for the project, all contributed to the vehicles' faults.